-This salad is my interpretation of a steakhouse classic.
+This spinach and bacon salad with Caesar dressing is my interpretation of a steakhouse classic.
 The original Caesar salad was created in 1924 by Caesar Cardini, an Italian, at his restaurant in Tijuana, Mexico, and was made with romaine lettuce.
 My version uses full-flavored tender spinach leaves and slightly bitter radicchio instead and includes bacon.
 I think bacon makes everything taste better.–Laurent Tourondel and Michele Scicolone

 - 4 eggs